astrolabsoftware/fink-object-api/README.md

 ## Deployment

 The input parameters can be found in [config.yml](config.yml).
 Make sure that the `SCHEMAVER` is the same you use for your tables in HBase.

-TODO:
-- [ ] Find a way to automatically sync schema with tables.

 ### Debug